 - Applicants must submit a personal statement, which should address their interest in a particular course of study within the LL.M.
 Program.
 The statement can be uploaded to the online applicant portal directly in PDF format.

 - English Proficiency.
 The Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English Test (DET) is required of all applicants who are not native speakers of English or who did not receive their legal education at an institution which uses English as the primary language of instruction.
 Applicants should either arrange for the ETS or IELTS e-delivery to send an official TOEFL or IELTS score report to the Office of International Law and Policy OR provide us with a recent score report reference number.
 Our TOEFL institution code is 1115.
-Successful applicants to the LL.M. program typically have a TOEFL score of approximately 600 on the paper based test, 250 on the computer based test, or 100 on the internet based test, a score of 6.5 on the IELTS test, or a score of 100 on the DET, although applicants with slightly lower scores will be considered at the sole discretion of the Admissions Committee.
+Successful applicants to the LL.M. program typically have a TOEFL score of approximately 100 on the internet based test (IBT), a score of 6.5 on the IELTS test, or a score of 100 on the DET, although applicants with slightly lower scores will be considered at the sole discretion of the Admissions Committee.

 The TOEFL/IELTS may be waived at the discretion of the Admissions Committee for applicants for whom English has been the primary language of instruction in prior study or who can otherwise substantiate their English proficiency.
 Applicants who wish to have the TOEFL/IELTS requirement waived must submit a written request with their application for admission that includes an explanation of their familiarity with English and any appropriate supporting documentation.
 TOEFL/IELTS waivers are not automatically granted and require the approval of the Admissions Committee.